-Luxembourg Development Cooperation has been active in South-Eastern Europe since the end of the Kosovo conflict in 1999 – a conflict that displaced unprecedented numbers of people within days, triggering one of the gravest humanitarian crises on the European continent in recent times.
-As a response, an office of the Luxembourgish Development Cooperation was established in Pristina in October 1999, dealing at first mainly with returning refugees and emergency aid, and doing its share to contribute to a vast international reconstruction and rehabilitation effort.
+Luxembourg Cooperation has played an active role in South-Eastern Europe since the end of the Kosovo conflict in 1999.
+This conflict saw an unprecedented number of refugees in a matter of days, triggering one of the most severe humanitarian crises on the European continent in the recent past.
+Following these events, a Luxembourg Cooperation office was established in Pristina, in October 1999.
+At first, it focused mainly on returning refugees and humanitarian aid and participated in the extensive international reconstruction and rehabilitation efforts.

-LuxDev – Luxembourg Development Cooperation Agency - provides technical expertise on the ground.
-LuxDev has naturally been the foremost channel for the delivery of Luxembourg development aid in this region.
-The consolidation, in 2008, of the LuxDev Country Office, based in Pristina, Kosovo, has been of considerable importance, as an operational reflection of this commitment.
+LuxDev provides technical expertise on the ground and has naturally been the main channel for delivering Luxembourg development aid in this region.
+Therefore, the consolidation of LuxDev's country office in 2008, based in Pristina, was of considerable importance and the continuation of an operational reflection to cement this engagement.

-Bilateral support through LuxDev focuses on the sectors of health, vocational training and water in Kosovo.
+The bilateral aid implemented through LuxDev is currently focused on the health, governance, and vocational training sectors in Kosovo.